bellavis/cats-facts/README.md

 #### Create a collection
 `db.createCollection('facts')`

-Run `npm install` in the `server` folder and do `yarn serve` before navigating back to the project folder and run `ng serve` for a dev server.
+Run `npm install` in the `server` folder and do `npm serve` before navigating back to the project folder and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build